Suppressed Intrinsic Curvature Gravity: Applications

 so as expected the integral vanishes.
 For more general solutions, we can expand the asymptotic series near zero and infinity:

 For a finite integral we must have $a_0=1$, i.e. asymptotically flat metric.
 Then there are two possibilities:

 The first possibility is the Schwarzschild solution.
 This result is also verified for the case of a CC.
 The integral diverges at $r\rightarrow \infty$ in the presence of the CC, because the metric is no longer asymptotically flat.
-However, solving the field equations (\ref{fieldeq}) with $\Lambda=0$ for the metric (\ref{BHmet}), we obtain that only Schwarzschild solution satisfies it for every $\lambda$.
+However, solving the field equations (\ref{fieldeq}) with no matter, zero \eqref{eq:T_CMC_main} (obtained with vanishing Lagrange multiplier $\chi$), $\Lambda=0$ for the metric (\ref{BHmet}), we obtain that only the Schwarzschild solution satisfies it for every $\lambda$.
 Hence, we have $A(r)={1-2M/r}, B(r)=\frac{1}{1-2M/r}$ as the only solution that satisfies both the field equations \eqref{fieldeq} and the constraint $ \int {}^{(3)} R\sqrt{-g}~ d^4 x=0$.

 For the local constraint (${}^{(3)}R=0$) we have

 that gives

 i.e. Schwarzschild solution, which is of course a solution of the field equations \eqref{fieldeq} too.